Variable Schedule FAQs

-Q: During the Elective schedule, won't kids forget what they learned during the Core schedule?
-A: Usually that is not the case as the break is only for two weeks (same amount of time as Christmas break), however, we are including the "continuous" period to provide continuing tutoring, support and time for make-up work for students who need the extra support.
-The continuous period is a shorter class that runs through both Core and Elective schedules.
+Q: During the "Elective" schedule, won't kids forget what they learned during the "Core" schedule?
+A: Usually that is not the case as the break is only for two weeks (same amount of time as Christmas break), however, we are including the "Continuous" period to provide continuing tutoring, support and time for make-up work for students who need the extra support.
+The "Continuous" period is a shorter class that runs through both Land ("Core")and Aurora ("Elective") schedules.

 Q: How does this affect eligibility for sports?
 A: Eligibility will work the same as it does now - it's taken each Monday.
-However, when a Core cycle ends, a student still has opportunities to catch up or get help in a Core class to bring up a low grade.
+However, when the Land cycle ends, a student still has opportunities to catch up or get help in that Land class to bring up a low grade.

-Q: What happens during the "continuous" period?
-A: If students have a low grade or are failing, if they are behind or struggling, in ANY class, Core or Elective, the continuous period is a time teachers schedule students in to see them for tutoring and support.
-This period will allow students to keep up with classes they are struggling in, even when the class isn't meeting because they are in a different cycle.
-So for example, if a student is failing English during Core, they can meet with their English teacher as often as necessary during Elective cycle to catch up in their English class.
+Q: What happens during the "Continuous" period?
+A: If students have a low grade or are failing, if they are behind or struggling, in ANY class, Land or Aurora, the Continuous period is a time teachers schedule students in to see them for tutoring and support.
+This period will allow students to keep up with classes they are struggling in, even when the class isn't meeting, because they are in a different cycle.
+So, for example, if a student is failing English during the Land, they can meet with their English teacher as often as necessary during the Aurora cycle to catch up in their English class.

 Q: What about absences (sports absences too)?
 Since classes are longer, won't a student miss more if they miss one class?
 A: Yes, they will.
-Absences are never an easy thing, even in our current schedule.
-In the new Variable Schedule, it will be important that teachers provide students and parents with clear and consistent expectations about make-up work, and also post assignments and resources online whenever possible.
-We are exploring one idea of altering the absence policy to specify a certain amount of absences allowed for Core classes and a certain amount during Elective classes.
+Absences are never easy, even in a traditional school schedule.
+In the Variable Schedule, it will be important that teachers provide students and parents with clear and consistent expectations about make-up work, and also post assignments and resources online whenever possible.
+We are exploring one idea of altering the absence policy to specify a certain amount of absences allowed for Land classes and a certain amount during Aurora classes.
 We will continue to keep everyone apprised of our progress on this.

 Q: Is this just for high school?
 Or will middle school be a part of it?
-A: At Tok, middle and high school will be a part of the Variable Schedule there.
-If outlying schools participate in this first year, only high school students would be allowed to come in to Tok to participate in Elective schedule, however, outlying sites can run their own variable schedule on site with middle schoolers if they choose.
+A: In Tok, middle and high school have both been a part of the Variable Schedule.
+However, for the 2019-2020 school year, the middle school will change to be on a modified version of the Variable Schedule.
+When outlying schools participate in Tok's Aurora schedule, only high school students would be allowed to come in.
+However, outlying sites can run their own variable schedule (as Northway did during the 2018-2019 year) at their site with middle schoolers if they choose.

 Q: How will it be decided what Elective courses are offered?
-A: In two ways - one is polling our students.
+A: In several ways - one is polling our students.
 We have already done that this year, and grouped their answers into categories - they had great ideas for electives!
-The other is to tap into the knowledge, expertise and talents that our staff has outside of the content courses they teach.
-This is an exciting way to approach an elective schedule for both students and teachers!
-Teachers have a chance to teach something they are passionate about, and students have a chance to choose an elective they really want, rather than having to go into one they don't because there is nothing else available.
+Another is to tap into the knowledge, expertise, and talents that our staff has outside of the content courses they teach.
+The third is through opportunities provided to us through our ever-expanding community partnerships.
+These have allowed us to bring in local experts and opportunities through the university with a focus on community-based careers for our Aurora.
+This is an exciting way to approach an elective schedule for students, teachers, and our communities!

 Q: When will teachers plan?
 A: Rather than remove a teacher from the schedule for a period each day, teachers will have a common prep time before and after school.
 The new schedule shortens the school day for the students a bit (we are still well within the mandated contact time), so teachers can have more time before and after school to plan.
 We are also exploring the idea of giving our teachers some extra contract time this summer if they are planning brand new elective courses.

-Q: How does credit recovery or online course work fit into this schedule?
-A: Students can still have those courses in their schedule just as they do now.
+Q: How does credit recovery or online coursework fit into this schedule?
+A: Students can still have those courses in their schedule just as they have in the past.

-Q: Since Core classes are "off" for two weeks at a time while Elective schedule is happening, do teachers need to re-teach at the beginning of each Core cycle?
-A: Teachers will need to plan lessons so that units or concepts of study wrap up at the end of each four week cycle, and nothing is left hanging.
-IF a student really struggles with this break in time, they can receive continuous support in their class through the "Continuous" period that goes through the Elective schedule.
+Q: Since Land classes are "off" for two weeks at a time while the Aurora schedule is happening, do teachers need to re-teach at the beginning of each Land cycle?
+A: Teachers will need to plan lessons so that units or concepts of study wrap up at the end of each four-week Land cycle, and nothing is left hanging.
+If a student really struggles with this break-in time, they can receive continuous support in their class through the "Continuous" period that goes through the Aurora schedule.